Donations API guide

 3. Send requests to Donations API endpointsβ

-Use the above access token in the header of the Donations API endpoints.
+Include the access token in the Authorization header of each request.
 For example:

 curl -X GET https://api.vipps.no/donations/v1/<endpoint params>